 On the other hand, due to the war in Ukraine, the price of electricity reached record highs last year, making investment in a PV plant naturally more profitable and thus, conversely, reducing the CV rate.
 We note that the price of electricity has fallen since then but still at a relatively high level (around €0.35/kWh for private customers).

 The productivity of PV installations corresponds to the energy produced (in kWh) by each kWp installed.
-Productivity tends to increase as panel and inverter performance improves, the quality of the installation and maintenance of the systems, as well as increased annual sunshine in Belgium, linked to reduced air pollution (good news) and global warming (bad news).
+Productivity is tending to increase as the performance of panels and inverters improves, as the quality of installation and maintenance improves, and as the amount of annual sunshine in Belgium increases , due to the reduction in air pollution (good news) and global warming (bad news).
 All this has the effect of reducing the CV rate.

 Finally, the price of green certificates varies according to supply and demand on the market: producers sell their CVs to suppliers, who are obliged to purchase a certain quota.
 However, since 2022, the number of PV installations has risen sharply and the quantity of CVs on the Brussels market has exploded.
 At the same time, electricity consumption electricity consumption has fallen sharply as citizens and businesses were forced to adapt their uses (which is good news).
 Low supply and high demand... which is why the average price of CVs is now close to the minimum price of €65/CV (instead of €90/CV at the start of 2022!).
 This has the effect of increasing the CV rate.